PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 host-language value.

 Calling a module creates a `InstrModuleCall` with a stable `ModuleInstanceId` and hierarchy path.
-Each call consumes its own linear inputs and returns fresh output versions; reusing a module definition never means reusing the same patch instance.
+Each call consumes its own `SingleUse` inputs and returns fresh output versions; reusing a module definition never means reusing the same patch instance.
 Elaboration specializes parameters and block types, validates the module boundary, and may inline the body for a backend while retaining a